khushdiyora/CTI-ML/README.md

-I khush  Diyora This is the Machine Learning Project Of Restaurant Dataset it contains 4 tasks are:
+I Khush Diyora This is the Machine Learning Project Of Restaurant Dataset it contains 4 tasks are:

 #######################################################################################
 # Task 1 : Predict Restaurant Ratings